 Advice > Software engineering

-Microsoft coding interviews are really challenging.
+Microsoft software engineer interviews are tough to crack.
 The questions are difficult, specific to Microsoft, and cover a wide range of topics.

 The good news is that the right preparation can make a big difference.
-We've analyzed 250 software engineer interview questions reported by Microsoft candidates, in order to determine the most frequently asked types of questions.
-Below, we've provided a curated list of real example questions, including free solutions.
+We've analyzed over 250 software engineer interview questions reported by Microsoft candidates, categorized them, and listed a selection.

-In addition, you'll find preparation tips and links to the best resources, so that you can prepare more strategically and maximize your chances of landing that software engineer job at Microsoft.
+Below, you’ll find a detailed breakdown of the interview process, preparation tips, and links to the best resources, so that you can prepare more strategically and maximize your chances of landing that software engineer job at Microsoft.

 Here's an overview of what we will cover: